dart-lang/language/working/0508 - strict-inference/strict-inference.md

 This is an exhaustive list of conditions that result in an inference failure, under the strict inference mode.
 Examples are given for each condition, as well as examples that highlight code without any inference failures.
-The location of the failure is listed for each condition.

 ### Uninitialized variable